Skip to main content

 For Siebel CRM for instance, Germain now distinguishes the Siebel Object Manager crashes that are “new” from the ones that are already “known” and reoccurring (in addition, Germain also quantifies the count of users impacted by a crash).

-• Example - Dashboards that help analyze Siebel OM Crashes
+Example of dashboards that help analyze Siebel OM Crashes

 Siebel Object Manager Crash Analyzed by Germain UX